 Job Category: Faculty - Tenure Stream (continuing)

-The Department of Economics in the Faculty of Arts and Science at the University of Toronto Mississauga (UTM) invites applications for a full-time tenure stream position in Economics, with special interest in the subfield of international trade.
-The appointment will be at the rank of Assistant Professor, with an expected start date of July 1, 2022, or shortly thereafter.
+The Department of Economics in the Faculty of Arts and Science at the University of Toronto, St. George Campus invites applications for up to three full-time tenure stream appointments in the area of Economics.
+The appointment will be at the rank of Assistant Professor with an expected start date of July 1, 2023, or shortly thereafter.

-Applicants must have earned a Ph.D. degree in Economics or in a related field with a focus in Economics by the time of appointment, or shortly thereafter, with a demonstrated record of excellence in research and teaching in Economics.
+Applicants must have earned a PhD in Economics or related area by the time of appointment, or shortly thereafter, with a demonstrated record of excellence in research and teaching in Economics.
 While other applicants will be considered, we have a special interest for those who specialize in Environmental Economics, Urban Economics or Macro and Monetary Economics.
-We seek candidates whose research and teaching interests complement and enhance our existing departmental strengths with a preference for those with a focus on international trade.
-The successful candidate will be expected to conduct innovative and independent research at the highest international level and to establish an outstanding, competitive, and externally funded research program.
+We seek candidates whose research and teaching interests complement our existing departmental strengths.
+The successful candidate will be expected to pursue innovative and independent research at the highest international level, and to establish an outstanding, competitive, externally funded research program.
 The position comes with both undergraduate and graduate teaching responsibilities.
-The successful applicant will teach undergraduate courses in the Department of Economics at the University of Toronto Mississauga and will also become a full member of the Graduate Department of Economics of the University of Toronto, undertaking graduate teaching and supervision of doctoral students at the St. George campus.

-Candidates must provide evidence of excellence in research of the highest international caliber, which can be demonstrated by an innovative job market paper with a significant contribution to the literature, strong recommendations by referees of high standing, the submitted research statement, high quality working papers, a record of publications in top-ranked and field-relevant journals, high quality working papers, presentations at significant conferences and awards and accolades.
+Candidates must provide evidence of excellence in research of the highest international caliber, which can be demonstrated by an innovative job market paper with a significant contribution to the literature, strong recommendations by referees of high standing, the submitted research statement, high quality working papers, a record of publications in top-ranked and field relevant journals or forthcoming publications meeting high international standards, presentations at significant conferences, accolades, and awards.

-Evidence of excellence in teaching will be demonstrated by teaching accomplishments and the teaching dossier, including a teaching statement, sample course materials, and teaching evaluations or other evidence of superior performance in teaching-related activities submitted as part of the application, as well as strong endorsements by referees.
-Other teaching-related activities can include performance as a teaching assistant or course instructor, experience leading successful workshops or seminars, student mentorship, or excellent conference presentations or posters.
+Evidence of excellence in teaching will be provided through teaching accomplishments, strong letters of reference, the teaching dossier including a statement of teaching philosophy, sample syllabi, and teaching evaluations, or other evidence of superior performance in teaching-related activities submitted as part of the application.
+Other teaching-related activities can include performance as a teaching assistant or course instructor, experience leading successful workshops or seminars, student mentorship, and excellent conference presentations or posters.

 Salary will be commensurate with qualifications and experience.

-All qualified candidates are invited to apply online at https://econjobmarket.org/.
-Applicants must submit a cover letter; a current curriculum vitae; a job market paper; a research statement outlining current and future research interests; up to three working papers or publications; and a teaching dossier to include a teaching statement, sample course materials, and teaching evaluations or evidence of superior performance in other teaching-related activities as listed above), and three letters of reference (on letterhead, dated, and signed) uploaded directly by referees.
+Applications must be submitted online at https://econjobmarket.org/ .
+A complete application will include a current curriculum vitae, a research statement outlining current and future research interests, a job market paper, up to three working papers or publications, a teaching dossier (which includes a statement of teaching philosophy, sample syllabi, and teaching evaluations or evidence of superior performance in other teaching-related activities as listed above), and three letters of reference (on letterhead, dated, and signed) uploaded directly by referees.